Direct High-Resolution Imaging of Earth-Like Exoplanets: Fundamentals of Exoplanet Imaging

 \subsection{Angular Resolution Requirement}

-Producing a pixel‐by‐pixel surface map of an Earth‐sized exoplanet requires both angular resolution on the order of microarcseconds (\(\mu\mathrm{as}\)) and photon‐collection performance far beyond the capabilities of any existing or planned facility.
-To quantify the diffraction‐limit and photon‐budget constraints that apply to all currently available or envisaged imaging concepts, we consider an Earth‐like planet located at distance \(d = 10\,\mathrm{pc}\).
+Producing a pixel-by-pixel surface map of an Earth-sized exoplanet requires both angular resolution on the order of microarcseconds (\(\mu\mathrm{as}\)) and photon-collection performance far beyond the capabilities of any existing or planned facility.
+To quantify the diffraction-limit and photon-budget constraints that apply to all currently available or envisaged imaging concepts, we consider an Earth-like planet located at distance \(d = 10\,\mathrm{pc}\).
 Its angular diameter is